 Li-Ion batteries are used in all current Light & Motion bike lights.
 Here are some helpful tips to keep you happy and your light healthy:

 3) Give the light a full charge before storing it long-term.
 It is recommended to pull the light from storage every 8-12 weeks and top off the charge to prevent deep discharge.
-This will not only improve the longevity of the battery, but it also prevents any surprises if the light fails to turn on when you pull it from storage.
+This will not only improve the longevity of the battery, but it will prevents any surprises if the light fails to turn on when you pull it from storage.

 *Deep discharge is a term for a battery in a state of unrecoverable and complete depletion.
 If the metals in the battery sit without a charge (electrons), they become unbalanced and decay.
 Lights can experience minimal decay which results in less than expected run-times and as batteries age they naturally will have a lower capacity to hold a full charge.
 This is true of every Li-Ion battery-powered product, including your cell phone.